 Do you often burn out and find that you’re working all the time, including some nights and weekends?
-Do you wonder how some agency owners and freelancers can make just as much as you do, if not more, while working half the time or less?
+Do you wonder how some agency owners can make just as much as you do, if not more, while working half the time or less?

 The real truth is that being burned out and overworked is hurting, not helping your earning potential.
 You are more productive, and more creative when you give yourself enough time to rest and are able to perform at your peak.